 2. ‘Begin With the End in Mind’

-Dr. Stephen Covey, the beloved and celebrated late author of the breakthrough business manual “The Seven Habits of Highly Effective People,” generated a global whirlwind when his book debuted in 1989.
+Dr. Stephen Covey, the beloved and celebrated late author of the breakthrough business manual “The 7 Habits of Highly Effective People,” generated a global breakthrough and whirlwind when his book debuted in 1989.
 Habit 2 is “Begin With the End in Mind.”